space-wizards/docs/src/en/general-proposals/robust-development.md

 #### Design Targets
 1. Community Driven

-    Like Robust Toolbox and Space Station 14 Modules will be community driven, that is created and managed by the community.
+    Like Robust Toolbox and Space Station 14 Modules will be community driven;
+that is, created and managed by the community.

 2. Documented

-    Modules are adding functionally this functionally should be documented;
+    Modules are adding functionality.
+This functionality should be documented.
-however, as these are community projects these standards will likely be very relaxed.
+However, as these are community projects these standards will likely be very relaxed.
 Recommended templates based off of official Space Wizards documentation should be provided in the module creation documentation.

 3. Easy Dependency Management

-    Developers who add a module to their project should not need to add whole non config files the maximum complexity should be that of adding a new submodule to the repo.
+    Developers who add a module to their project should not need to add whole non config files.
+The maximum complexity should be that of adding a new submodule to the repo.

 4. Validated

-    The Space Wizards community that is developers using robust toolbox should be able to trust their submodules.
-Minimally complaints about submodules should be able to be taken on the forums.
+    The Space Wizards community, developers using robust toolbox, should be able to trust their submodules.
+Minimally, complaints about submodules should be able to be taken on the forums.

-    Better Space Wizards could curate a set of quality module projects.
+    Better, Space Wizards could curate a set of quality or internal module projects.

 5. License Clarity

-    Developers should know the repercussions of adding a RT-module before it is added to their code.
-Licenses should be recommended RT-modules open source monetizable and public domain licenses should be encouraged.
+    Developers should know the repercussions of adding an RT-module before it is added to their code.
+Licenses should be recommended RT-modules, open source, monetizable, and public domain licenses should be encouraged.

 ### Robust Toolbox Publishing & Monetization
 [RobustHub](./robusthub.md) has some of the same goals.